BigCoke233/How-To-Answer-Questions-The-Smart-Way/README-en.md

 - Are you familiar (stranger / friend?)
 - Do you have subordinate relationships (colleagues / leaders?)
-- Questioner's technical level (Xiaobai / Getting Started / Mastery?)
+- Questioner's technical level (Layman / Starter / Mastery?)

 This is a more important factor.
 If you are familiar with the questioner, then you can try to recall the mistakes or bad habits often made by the other person and see if the problem is caused by these factors; if the other person is your leader or has a high status in the form To your people, then the tone should be more respectful, even if the other party is asking for you; if you know the technical level of the other party, we can decide whether to use more esoteric professional terms in the description, you can understand the other party Is there the ability to solve this problem and so on.